 Shop: Wilfred Free Lennon Biker Relaxed Jacket, available at Aritzia $598

-If real leather isn’t your thing or you’re like me and want to be able to wear a leather jacket on a rainy day without fussing with sprays, vegan leather jackets are a great solution.
-Just like with real leather, vegan leather jackets come in both smooth and grained leather-like finishes and a variety of styles and fits.
+If real leather isn’t your thing or you’re like me and want to be able to wear a one on a rainy day without fussing with sprays, vegan leather jackets are a great solution.
+Vegan options come in both smooth and grained leather-like finishes and a variety of styles and fits.
 Zara is one of my favourite places to shop for vegan leather jackets because they’re well made, affordable and often times don’t look even look fake.

 Shop: Zara Faux Leather Biker Jacket, $79.90